MicrosoftDocs/dynamics365smb-docs/business-central/finance-dimensions.md

 >  The **Ledger Entry Dimensions** page displays the dimensions for one ledger entry at a time.
 As you scroll through the ledger entries, the content on the **Ledger Entry Dimensions** page changes accordingly.

 ## Troubleshooting Dimensions Errors
 When you post documents or journal lines that contain dimensions, various errors may occur that are typically related to wrong dimension setup or assignment.
-In the following list of potential error messages, the *%X* are placeholders for the variable data that the actual message will contain in the UI depending on the context.
+In the following list of potential error messages, the **% X** codes are placeholders for the data variables that the actual message will contain in the UI depending on the context.

 |Issue|Error Message|Possible Solution|
 |-----|-------------|-----------------|